-I am a Swedish artist currently based in Norway where I've recently graduated from the bachelor programme in Fine Art at Bergen Academy of Art & Design.
+I am a Swedish artist currently based in Norway where I've recently graduated with a bachelor’s degree in fine art from Bergen Academy of Art & Design.

 A big part of my painting practice revolves around digital expressions.
-I'm interested in the virtual world in contemporary society and refer frequently to digitization, photography, censorship and digital manipulation in my paintings, but photography is also an important part of the preparatory work and the process.
+I have a curiosity for the virtual world in contemporary society and refer frequently to digitization, photography, censorship and digital manipulation in my paintings, but photography is also an important part of the preparatory work and the process.

 An image may be everlasting in a database somewhere in cyberspace, but at the same time drowning in a sea of selfies and disappearing in the crowd.
 Scroll.
 Like.
 Share.
 Forget.
 In an online world where everyone is connected at all times and everything is instant, I’m looking to slow down this fast-paced society of image flow going a million miles per hour.